stephaniehaworth/stephaniehaworth.github.io/reference/css-guide.md

 background-image: url(../images/image.png);
 ```
 ##### background image repeat
-should the background image repeat and how

 values: `repeat`, `no-repeat`, `repeat-x`, `repeat-y`
 ```
 background-repeat: no-repeat;
 ```
 ##### background image position
-where should the background image be positioned

 values: `top`, `bottom`, `left`, `right`, `center`, `pixel`, `percentage`
 ```